SparseFusion: Distilling View-conditioned Diffusion for 3D Reconstruction: Approach

-\paragraph{Multi-step Denoising and Image-space Reconstruction.} In practice, we find that this single-step objective in \eqref{modesampling} (\ie directly predicting a reconstruction $\hat{\bm{z}}_{0,t}$ from $\bm{z}_0$) gives high-variance estimates.
-To make optimization more stable, we instead perform a multi-step denoising -- instead of directly predicting $\hat{\bm{z}}_{0,t}$, we adaptively use multiple time-steps (up to 50 steps) $\mathcal{T} = (t_1, \cdots, t_k, t)$, and successively predict $\hat{\bm{z}}_{t_{k-1},t_{k}}$ (via \cite{liu2022pseudo}) \ie predict a denoised estimate for time $t_{k-1}$ given a sample from time $t_k$.
+\paragraph{Multi-step Denoising and Image-space Reconstruction.} In practice, we make three modifications to the single-step objective in \eqref{modesampling} for better performance: 1) taking loss in pixel space instead of latent space \ie using $\bm{x}_0$ instead of $\bm{z}_0$, 2) using perceptual distance \cite{zhang2018unreasonable} in addition to the pixelwise distance, and 3) performing multi-step denoising.
+Instead of directly predicting $\hat{\bm{z}}_{0,t}$, we adaptively use multiple time-steps (up to 50 steps) $\mathcal{T} = (t_1, \cdots, t_k, t)$, and successively predict $\hat{\bm{z}}_{t_{k-1},t_{k}}$ (via \cite{liu2022pseudo}) \ie predict a denoised estimate for time $t_{k-1}$ given a sample from time $t_k$.
 We denote this reconstruction as $\hat{\bm{z}}_{0,\mathcal{T}}$ to highlight the multiple-step reconstruction.
-We find that using $\hat{\bm{z}}_{0,\mathcal{T}}$ instead of $\hat{\bm{z}}_{0,t}$ significantly improves the mode-seeking optimization.
-Finally, instead of computing the reconstruction error in latent space, we compute the objective in image space.
-Combining these modifications with the above objective, our final objective for optimizing for neural mode seeking with view conditioned diffusion models can be expressed as:
+We express our final objective for optimizing for neural mode seeking with view-conditioned diffusion models as: